 Looking for this sandbar may seem like too much work, but the tropical paradise will be worth the trouble.
 It is worth noting that even though it is a favorite spot for the residents of Key West, it is kept pretty clean.
 This says a lot for the boaters of KeyWest, to say the least!

-Whether it’s a trip to one or all of the sandbars Key West, Key West Boat Trips offers the perfect launchpad for the next vacation.
+Whether it’s a trip to one or all of the sandbars in the Florida Keys, we offer the perfect launchpad for the next vacation.
 With friendly captains, experienced guides, and reliable boats, these boat tours will guarantee a phenomenal time at Key West.
 With different packages that include dinners, lunches, and even sandbar hopping, these custom-crafted sandbar trips will have anyone nostalgic!

 That said, leave the hustle and bustle behind and come dip those restless feet into ultra-soft sand.
 Think babies’ hands are soft?
 This sand will have anyone rethinking it!
-Leave the crowd behind and take time to visit one of Florida’s most unique natural features: sandbars in Key West!
+Leave the crowd behind and take time to visit one of Florida’s most unique natural features: sandbars in the Florida Keys!